studio24/amplify/README.md

 Front-End starter kit by Studio 24.

-All merge request need to be authorised by a Code Owner

 ## Getting started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See [deployment](#deployment) for how to deploy the project to staging and live environments.